Normal blood sugar chart

 Glucose Levels After Eating

+As the number of people diagnosed with diabetes continues to rise the question of what are acceptable glucose levels after eating has become one of the most frequently asked questions in doctor’s offices all around the world.
 While there are no hard and fast rules, normal blood glucose is generally thought to be between 60 and 100 milligrams per deciliter.
-Though this the normal rule in some cases blood sugar levels can be affected by other underlying medical conditions, including the age, weight, and overall health condition of the patient, the only one who can determine what normal glucose levels after eating are for the individual is the individual’s physician.
+Though this the normal rule in some cases blood sugar levels can be affected by other underlying medical conditions, including the age, weight, and overall health condition of the patient, the only one who can…

 Continue ReadingGlucose Levels After Eating